buildkite/elastic-ci-stack-for-aws/README.md

 [![Build status](https://badge.buildkite.com/d178ab942e2f606a83e79847704648437d82a9c5fdb434b7ae.svg?branch=master)](https://buildkite.com/buildkite-aws-stack/buildkite-aws-stack)

-A simple to setup auto-scaling build cluster running in your own AWS VPC.
-This single stack gives you a build cluster that all your projects can use, and allows you to massively parallelise any project that can be run with Docker Compose.
+A simple to setup, best-practice, auto-scaling build cluster running in your own AWS VPC.

+This stack is designed to run almost all of your organization’s projects, whether it’s legacy backend application’s tests parallelized across dozens or hundreds of agents for faster build times, or running ops-related tasks with your own tools or the `aws-cli`.

 * All major AWS regions
-* Use stable, unstable or experimental Buildkite Agent releases
-* Choose any instance size you need
+* Configurable instance size
 * Configurable number of agents per instance
+* Configurable spot instance bid price
-* Configurable scale-in/scale-in parameters
+* Custom scale-in/scale-in parameters
-* Docker, Docker Compose and docker-gc
+* Docker and Docker Compose support
-* Per-pipeline S3 secret storage (with encryption) for SSH keys and environment hooks
+* Per-pipeline S3 secret storage (with SSE encryption support)
-* Docker Hub credential login support for pushing images
+* Docker Registry push/pull support
-* CloudWatch system and buildkite agent logs
+* CloudWatch logs for system and buildkite agent events
-* CloudWatch build metrics
+* CloudWatch metrics from the Buildkite API
-* Spot instance pricing
-* Test new build clusters by easily spinning up new instances of the stack
+* Support for stable, unstable or experimental Buildkite Agent releases

 ## Getting Started